MatthiasGi/Chaos-Fundamentum/README.md

 Usage
 -----

 To run your own version of the documentation, you will need [Jekyll](http://jekyllrb.com/).
-Then just pull the branch and run `jekyll build` followed by `jekyll run` in the directory.
+Then just pull the branch and run `jekyll build` followed by `jekyll serve` in the directory.

 Modification
 ------------